venenux/venenuxdebs2/README.md

-# venenux repositories for older releases
+# venenux repositories of packages for not so older releases

-VenenuX repositories for first generation of modern computers, means this repository its for 64bits systems and older debians/venenux.
+VenenuX repositories for second, thirth and fourth generation of modern computers, means its for 32bit systems and older Debian's/VenenuX's, mostly, Debian 7, Debian 8 and Debian 9.

 **Do you want more modern ones? theck http://venenux.github.io/venenux3/ repository for Debian 10/11/12!**